 There are many parts of a pool to understand when you first get one in order that you can learn to keep it clean and in good working order.
 A pool skimmer is one of them and it works in the following way.

-A pool skimmer draws in any floating material on the surface of the pool to help keep the pool clean and then traps it.
-Any leaves or other debris are held in the skimmer basket which stops them reaching the pool pump.
+A pool skimmer creates a current on the surface of a pool which draws in any floating material such as leaves, oils, sunscreen etc through the skimmer opening.
+Any leaves and larger debris are held in the skimmer basket which stops them reaching the pool pump.
 The basket can be removed and emptied.

 Skimmers look rather simple, and in many ways they are, but there are a few things to consider with them.

 What is a pool skimmer?

 A pool needs to draw in pool water from somewhere in order to send it around the filter system to clear out any dirt and keep the water clean.
 In most pools that takes place within the pool skimmer.

 The pool skimmer is the first part of the pool cleaning system.
 The pool pump sucks water into the skimmer from the pool.
 It enters the skimmer via the skimmer door, and after passing through the skimmer basket to trap any large pieces of debris, travels down the pipes at the bottom to the pump.

 Because it is located by the surface of the pool it sets up a current which also draws in any floating debris such as leaves, insects etc. It then traps whatever it draws in and holds it in the skimmer basket for removal.
 The skimmer basket allows water to flow through but not any larger pieces of debris.

 How does a pool skimmer door work?